keboola/developers-docs/integrate/storage/api/importer.md

 Using the SAPI Importer is the easiest way to upload data into KBC Table Storage (except for using one of the [API clients](/integrate/storage/#clients)).
-However, the disadvantage is that the whole data file has to be posted in a single HTTP request. **The maximum limit for a file transfer is 45 minutes**.
+However, the disadvantage is that the whole data file has to be posted in a single HTTP request. **The maximum limit for a file size is 2GB and transfer time is 45 minutes**.
 This means that for substantially large files (usually more than hundreds of MB) you may experience timeouts.
 If that happens, use the above outlined approach and upload the files [directly to S3](#manually-uploading-a-file).